0x1eef/bsdcapsicum.rb/README.md

 The
 [BSD::Capsicum::IO#permit!](http://0x1eef.github.io/x/bsdcapsicum.rb/BSD/Capsicum/IO.html#permit!-instance_method)
-method can limit the fcntls capabilities of a file descriptor by limiting what fcntls operations it can be used with.
-This method requires the fcntl capability to already be present, and it can limit fnctls operations to a smaller subset of operations.
+method can limit the fcntl capabilities of a file descriptor by limiting what fcntl operations it can be used with.
+This method requires the fcntl capability to already be present, and it can limit fcntl operations to a smaller subset of operations.
-The following example limits the fcntls capabilities of a file descriptor to allow only the `GETFL` operation, and prevents the `SETFL` operation:
+The following example limits the fcntl capabilities of a file descriptor to allow only the `GETFL` operation, and prevents the `SETFL` operation:

 ```ruby